 In 2000, the Company approved the ESPP.
 Under this ESPP, participating employees can authorize the Company to withhold a portion of their base pay during consecutive six-month payment periods for the purchase of shares of the Company's common stock.
 At the conclusion of the period, participating employees can purchase shares of the Company's common stock at 85% of the lower of the fair market value of the Company's common stock at the beginning or end of the period.
 Shares are issued under the ESPP for the six-month periods ending June 30 and December 31.
-Under this plan, 750,000 shares of common stock are authorized for issuance of which 644,011 shares were issued as of December 31, 2015.
-During the years ended December 31, 2015, 2014 and 2013, the Company issued 58,823 shares, 57,848 shares and 56,938, respectively, of the Company's common stock under the ESPP.
+Under this plan, 750,000 shares of common stock are authorized for issuance of which 725,239 shares were issued as of December 31, 2016.
+During the years ended December 31, 2015 and 2014, the Company issued 81,228 shares, 58,823 shares and 57,848, respectively, of the Company's common stock under the ESPP.